wrf/graphphylo/README.md

 The [Dayhoff recoded dataset](https://bitbucket.org/bzxdp/feuda_et_al_2017) from [Whelan et al 2017](https://www.nature.com/articles/s41559-017-0331-3): the chains were run for 25000 iterations, though there is essentially no change after 250, meaning it is potentially run 100x longer than it needed to be.

-Running `bpcomp` on the both chains gives exactly the same values reported in the paper:
+Running `bpcomp` on both chains gives exactly the same values reported in the paper:

 ```
 $ ./bpcomp -x 7000 Day_CAT_GTR1 Day_CAT_GTR2